 Legal blog

-Temporary protection for Ukrainian citizens in 2026 — UKR status, the 31 August deadline and what comes next until March 2027
+Temporary protection for Ukrainians 2026 — UKR status, the 31 August deadline and what changes on 1 September

-Temporary protection for Ukrainian citizens in 2026 — UKR status, the 31 August deadline and what comes next until March 2027
+Temporary protection for Ukrainians 2026 — UKR status, the 31 August deadline and what changes on 1 September

 For hundreds of thousands of Ukrainian citizens living in Poland, 2026 brings two key messages: temporary protection has been extended to 4 March 2027, while at the same time the rules governing UKR status changed on 5 March 2026.
 This guide explains exactly what changed, who must act and by when, and how to secure your stay for the longer term.